Table of contents

 There also tends to be a charge for carrying out the relevant checks on the property registry so that the bank can ensure that the property that is being offered as security for the mortgage is free of all charges etc.

 All together, typically the banks will charge around 1% of the amount being lent for arranging the mortgage.
+Just another item on the list of costs of buying property in Spain.

 In addition to the bank charges, the creation of a mortgage is subject to taxation known as Impuesto de Actos Juridicos Documentados.
 These taxes are regulated by regional governments and so the rate of tax can vary across Spain.